shubhaam13/google-code-sample/README.md

 # google-code-sample
-Its part of Google’s Coding Challenge for Bright Network Virtual Internship
+Its part of Google’s Coding Challenge for Bright Network Internship Experience UK - Technology
 ## Fork and Updated by - Shubham Kumar